Green Goddess Hummus

 • Chick peas

 • Tahini.
-I adore Seeds of Collaboration.
-Remember to use the code ROGUE to get 20% off!
+I adore the tahini from Seeds of Collaboration.
+Remember to use the code ROGUE to get 20% off.

 • Baby spinach.
-To add additional color!
-Don't try to use regular spinach or kale, since it won't break down as well and you'll be left with annoying stringy bits.
-Or you can omit it, but your hummus won't be as green.
+This will add additional color to this vibrant Green Goddess Hummus.
+I don't recommend using regular spinach or kale, since it won't break down as well.
+You can omit the spinach if you prefer, but your hummus won't be as green.

 • Fresh basil